m3g/CellListMap.jl/docs/src/index.md

 # CellListMap.jl

-This package implements an efficient cell list scheme for the computation of interactions, or any other property dependent on the distances between pairs of two- or three-dimensional particles, within a cutoff.
-It maps a generic function to be computed pairwise, using periodic boundary conditions of any type.
+This package implements an efficient cell list scheme for the computation of interactions, neighbor lists, or any other property dependent on the distances between pairs of two- or three-dimensional particles, within a cutoff.

+It maps a generic function to be computed for each pair of particles, using periodic boundary conditions of any type.
 Parallel and serial implementations can be used.

-It allows the fast computation of any quantity from the pairs that are within the desired cutoff, for example an average distance or an histogram of distances, forces, potentials, minimum distances, etc., as the examples illustrate.
-This is done by passing the function to be evaluated as a parameter of the `map_pairwise!` function.
+The user defined function will be evaluated only for the pairs closer to each other than the desired cutoff distance.

 ## Installation

+This is a [Julia](http://julialang.org) package.
+Install `Julia` first following the instructions in the [download page](https://julialang.org/downloads/), or using [juliaup](https://github.com/JuliaLang/juliaup).

+Once Julia is installed, install the `CellListMap` package from the Julia REPL with:

 ```julia-repl
 julia> import Pkg